 Warrior Camp at Touchstone Farm

-Touchstone Farm hosted the first Warrior Camp for active duty military and recent veterans in November 2013 and will be hosting additional camp sessions in 2014.
+Touchstone Farm began hosting Warrior Camp for active-duty military and recent veterans in November 2013 and through the winter of 2014.
+The farm is hosting additional Warrior Camp sessions in Fall 2014.

 The camp is a week-long treatment program to allow these men and women to address the trauma of war in a safe, supportive environment.